At Chodorow Law Offices, we help with:

 Pro Forma Visas for U.S.-China Dual National Children

-It’s tricky for a U.S.-China dual national child to depart China.
-The child must present to the immigration inspector in the China airport both (a) a travel document issued by the Chinese government and (b) a document authorizing their entry to the U.S. The most obvious strategy won’t work.
-The child cannot present their China…
+Introduction It’s tricky for a child who is a dual national of the United States and Mainland China to depart China.
+The child must present to the immigration inspector at the port of departure from Mainland China both (a) a travel document issued by the Chinese government and (b) a document authorizing their entry to…

 Eileen Gu: What’s the Deal with Her Nationality?